gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 A typical workflow for a developer that has to work on 2 independent projects would be to make a change to project A, publish its artifact and build project B with the changed dependency.
 For developers this workflow is cumbersome and time-consuming.
 This feature allows a developer to work on multiple projects in a single IDE session that would normally be independent.

-## 'Gradle Workspace'
+## 'Gradle Composite'

-The defined stories introduce the concept of a ‘Gradle workspace’ to the tooling API.
+The defined stories introduce the concept of a ‘Gradle composite build’ to the tooling API.
 This is simply a collection of Gradle projects that the IDE user is working on.
 These projects may come from different Gradle builds.

-A tooling API client will be able to define a workspace and query it in the same way that a `ProjectConnection` can be queried.
-While the projects contained in a workspace may come from separate Gradle builds, the workspace will present as if it were a single, unified Gradle build containing all the projects in the workspace.
+A tooling API client will be able to define a composite and query it in a similar way to how a `ProjectConnection` can be queried.
+While the projects contained in a composite may come from separate Gradle builds, where possible the composite will present as if it were a single, unified Gradle build containing all of the projects for each participating Gradle build.

-This will provide the developer with a view of all the projects in the workspace, so that the developer searches or uses or makes changes to any of these projects.
+This will provide the developer with a view of all the projects in the composite, so that the developer can search for usages or make changes to any of these projects.
 When the developer compiles or runs tests from withing the IDE, these changes will be picked up for any dependent project.
-However, IDE actions that delegate to Gradle will not operate on a composite build, since these actions are not (yet) workspace-aware.
+However, IDE actions that delegate to Gradle (such as task execution) will not operate on a composite build, as these actions will not (yet) be composite-aware.

-Out-of-scope for this feature would be the ability to run builds using the workspace definition from the IDE or from the command-line.
-This would be an additional feature.

-In scope are changes to Buildship to use the workspace.
+In scope are changes to Buildship to define and use a composite build.
 Out of scope are changes to IDEA.

 ## Project substitution

 Where possible, binary dependencies will be replaced with source dependencies between IDE modules.

 So, for example, application A and library B might normally be built separately, as part of different builds.
 In this instance, application A would have a binary dependency on library B, consuming it as a jar downloaded from a binary repository.
-When application A and library B are both imported in the same workspace, however, application A would have a source dependency on library B.
+When application A and library B are both imported in the same composite, however, application A would have a source dependency on library B.

 ## Stories

-### Story - Tooling API provides EclipseProject model for a workspace where all projects come from the same Gradle build.
+### Story - Tooling API provides EclipseProject model for a composite containing a single Gradle build.

 Introduce `EclipseWorkspace` to the Tooling API.
 This represents a collection of eclipse projects based on the Gradle builds that the IDE user is working on.
 For this story, all Gradle projects for an `EclipseWorkspace` will be sourced from a single Gradle build.
 As such, this story merely provides a convenience for obtaining a flattened collection of `EclipseProject` instances for a single Gradle build.